bryanwweber/CanSen/docs/index.rst

 CanSen is written in Python 3.
 Future versions will try to incorporate support for all of the versions of Python that Cantera supports.

+CanSen is hosted at `GitHub <CanSen_>`_, if you are interested in the source code and development.
+Please report any bugs there.

 Contents:

 .. toctree::